programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 ### Step 6: Training the Model

-When instantiating the LogisticRegression class, I have opted for the convention of adding the qualifier `_binary`because we have already used the abbreviation `lr` for our linear model instance.
+When instantiating the `LogisticRegression` class, I have opted for the convention of adding the qualifier `_binary`because we have already used the abbreviation `lr` for our linear model instance.

 ```python
 lr_binary = LogisticRegression(class_weight={0:0.72, 1:0.28})
 lr_binary.fit(X_train_binary, y_train_binary)
 ```

 Unlike the linear regression model, this example sets the `class_weight` parameter with weights between 0 and 1 for the two labels, which we set to 0 and 1 earlier in the process.
-The idea behind class weighting is that we have training and test data with an unequal proportion of our two labels, so we want to adjust the model so that it accounts from this difference.
-In our case, label 0 (originally __perceived_author_gender__ = 'f') receives a weight of 0.72 and label 1 (originally __perceived_author_gender__ = 'm') receives a weight of 0.28.
+The idea behind class weighting is that we have training and test data with an unequal proportion of our two labels, so we want to adjust the model so that it accounts for this difference.
+In our case, label 0 (originally **perceived_author_gender** = 'f') receives a weight of 0.72 and label 1 (originally **perceived_author_gender** = 'm') receives a weight of 0.28.

 Without class weighting, a well trained logistic regression model might just predict that all the test reviews were male, and thus achieve an overall accuracy of 70-75%, while providing no insight into the difference in classes.
 This is a very common error with classification models, and learning to avoid it is crucial.
-We can do so by setting the `class_weight` parameter, or by training a model with balanced classes, e.g. 50% of the observations are one label, and 50% are a second label.
+We can do so by setting the `class_weight` parameter, or by training a model with balanced classes, e.g., 50% of the observations are one label, and 50% are a second label.
 In our case, male-labeled-reviews are more frequent in the data, so it makes sense to use class balancing.

 ### Step 7: Generate Predictions